Confidence Counselling & Self-Esteem Counselling London

 - Compromising Similar to collaborations, this style may include trying to find a solution to meet everyone's needs, yet also means that each have to give up something, where trade offs occur.
 Yet whatever is offered may not be accepted, and other compromises may be necessary.
 This can be effective if what each person relinquishes is outweighed by the cost of the conflict continuing and can be helpful when negotiations have an equal power base or there is an impending deadline.

-- Competing This style is often used when people come from a position of authority, power, expertise or have a strong personality, verbal skills, physical size or strength, using power-orientated strategies in order to support their position, get others on their side, by often becoming upset, demanding, aggressive or accusatory.
+- Competing This style is often used when people come alive at the thought of conflict or come from a position of authority, power, expertise or have a strong personality, verbal skills, physical size, or strength, using power-orientated strategies in order to support their position, get others on their side, by often becoming upset, demanding, aggressive or accusatory.
+They may be a part of us that is controlling, struggling to be vulnerable.
 An advantage of this style is that we may know what we want and are prepared to be assertive to get this.
 It can be a very functional style when decisions need to be made urgently or are unpopular, or for people who are behaving in selfish ways.
 However, often relationships can be strained and resentment can built up.
-When this power based way of interacting is overused, others can end up feeling controlled, disrespected.
+When this power-based way of interacting is overused, others can end up feeling controlled, disrespected.
 They may feel blamed, criticised and relationships be damaged.
 (See also Competitiveness)

 Over-Apologising, Insincere Apologies Some of us may have got into the habit of beating ourself up when we apologise, automatically believing that we are to blame or feel sorry for ourselves - become like a victim.
 Others may apologise, yet not always mean it.
-We may have become over-apologetic, saying "Sorry" more often than we would like (maybe without much sincerity) as if we can't stop.
-Over-apologising may devalue ourself, lowering the impact & influence we have and can be experienced as manipulative behaviour.
-We may want to cut down our unnecessary apologies.
+"I'm sorry you feel that way" is usually not a way of taking responsibility for our behaviour and can be received as manipulating, trying to get something.
+Giving ourself away, we may have become over-apologetic, saying "Sorry" more often than we would like (maybe without much sincerity) as if we can't stop.
+Often linked to pleasing others, over-apologising may devalue ourself, lowering the impact & influence we have and can be experienced as manipulative behaviour.
+We may want to cut down our unnecessary apologies, only say it when we mean it.
 Afraid of confrontation or any conflict, some of us may routinely say sorry & apologise, yet use it as a means of trying to control.

-Avoiding Apologising All of us have struggled to say "sorry" at times...
+Avoiding Apologising If we can't compassionately find our way to forgive and accept ourselves, apologise, say sorry (again, to ourself as well as others) when we need to, we may struggle to forgive others.
+All of us have struggled to say "sorry" at times.
 Needing to be right (including our relationship), some may need to blame someone else & avoid saying sorry at all costs.
 We may struggle with forgiveness & letting go.
 When we are wrong, our pride can stop us apologising and it may be hard to find the courage to accept any criticism, genuinely say "Sorry", apologise sincerely, yet when we do, taking responsibility for our future action and maybe offering constructive solutions, it may lighten our heart, free us from guilt or shame, enhance this relationship.
-Sometimes a face to face apology may be too challenging for us, impractical, and we may need to apologise over the phone or in writing.
-Some of us may want to consider willingly apologising to the other person in our mind, if we can't do it face to face.
+Sometimes a face-to-face apology may be too challenging for us, impractical, and we may need to apologise over the phone or in writing.
+Some of us may want to consider willingly apologising to the other person in our mind, if we can't do it face-to-face.
 We may really not want to apologise or struggle to connect with the other person, yet often our very apology can make a connection.

 Apologising Cleanly We all make mistakes and how we react to mistakes is in our hands.
-Most of us recognise it's important to apologise when appropriate and and not to repeat similar mistakes in future.
+Most of us recognise it's important to apologise when appropriate and not to repeat similar mistakes in future.
 We may say things which offend others, or they feel upset, and we may not have meant it.
-It may call upon our humility & compassion to accept our mistakes and acknowledge our flaws and shortcomings, being humble enough to accept the consequences.
+It may call upon our humility and compassion to accept our mistakes and acknowledge our flaws and shortcomings, being humble enough to accept the consequences.
 Taking responsibility, genuinely apologising for what we have done, said, how we came across, and reassuring others of our intentions, being kind, can also enable others to reciprocate, enhance the quality of our relationships.
-When we politely & assertively apologise because we feeI genuinely bad about something we did, we are respecting us & the other by acknowledging our poor behaviour or who we've hurt, and we tend to be more at ease with ourself.
-We haven't abandoned us to get approval or love.
-Confidence counselling & self-esteem therapy can consider these issues with you.
-(See also Apologising In The Relationship Or Marriage)
+When we fully apologise we may feel embarrassed, ashamed, guilty, or humiliated and this may be very appropriate when we own it.
+There is a difference between a whole-hearted, unequivocal apology - one we mean, as opposed to saying "Sorry but..." which isn't an apology at all.
+When we politely & assertively apologise because we feel genuinely bad about something we did, we are self-caring and caring for the other, respecting us and the other by acknowledging our poor behaviour or who we've hurt, and we tend to be more at ease with ourself, can feel healed.
+Also, we haven't abandoned ourself to get approval or love.
+Confidence counselling & self-esteem therapy can consider these issues.

 Assertiveness - What Beliefs We Choose Familiar beliefs, expectations we hold on to are that: